steinwurf/build-images/README.rst

     docker push ghcr.io/steinwurf/foo:2

-Make sure to commit the 'foo-2' folder to this Github repository to keep the Docker Hub in sync with this repo.
+Make sure to commit the 'foo-2' folder to this Github repository to keep the packages in sync with this repo.

 Versioning
 ----------